ksingson/customer-shopping-trends/README.md

 ## 📌 Future Improvements

-* Enhance dashboard visuals by familiarizing with more dax formula for formatting
+* Enhance dashboard visuals by exploring Power BI and/or familiarizing with DAX formula for formatting
 * Automate data refresh pipeline
 * Add forecasting and trend projection models